All Episodes

 Below average temperatures leave some with summertime sadness in New York.

-They're probably every damn one of them believes in global warming.
+They probably, every damn one of them believes in global warming.

-Every one of them has bought hook, line and sinker.
+Every one of them has bought hook, line, and sinker.

 And they've found a psychotherapist named Jonathan Alpert, and he said that this year's summer sadness has a lot to do with the weather.

-Following the long cold winter, they just expected a really long hot summer and they're not seeing it.
+Following the long, cold winter, they just expected a really long, hot summer, and they're not seeing it.

 Now, why?

-Instead of being happy, who in the right mind wouldn't want a cooler than usual summer?
+Who in the right mind wouldn't want a cooler than usual summer?

 Who wants it to be 99 degrees out there in July and August in Sweat City?